vishnu-prasadtv/Openstack/Openstack Networking Explained.md

 - North-south network traffic travels between an instance and external network, typically the Internet.
 - East-west network traffic travels between instances.

-## Case 1: North-south for instances with a fixed IP address¶
+## Case 1: North-south for instances with a fixed IP address

 For instances with a fixed IP address, the network node routes north-south network traffic between project and external networks.